Allahumma Inni As aluka ilman Nafia is a important Dua. In this dua, such knowledge is sought which is beneficial. Knowledge is part of human nature.

 Quotes of Scholars about knowledge

-- Hazrat Abdullah ibn Abbas said: I humbly and humbly sought knowledge and when I was asked for knowledge I became honorable.
+- Hazrat Abdullah ibn Abbas said: I humbly and humbly sought knowledge, and when asked for knowledge, I became honorable.

 - Imam Hassan bin Ali used to tell his sons and nephews to learn knowledge.
 If you can’t remember it, write it down and keep it in your home.

-- Imam Malik says: No one can get what he wants out of that knowledge unless he gives priority to it over all his needs.
+- Imam Malik says that no one can get what he wants from that knowledge unless he prioritizes it over all his needs.

 - Imam Shafi’i states: Seeking knowledge only beautifies the poor person.
 Asked: And does it not adorn the rich man?
 He said: No.